system76/docs/_articles/switch.md

 ---
 layout: article
-title: Ubuntu - Switching to Ubuntu From Apple
+title: Switching to Ubuntu From Apple
 description: >
   If you are coming from Apple's operating system and just using Ubuntu for the first time, we can help make the transition a little smoother.
 keywords: